MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 Previously, an employee's financial dimensions weren't considered in the financial entries that were generated from the employee's work.
 However, new functionality is available to map an individual worker to a bookable resource and use that worker's employment financial dimensions in the related integration journal, forecast lines, and postings.
 This feature has a dependency on an optional Dataverse solution and integration.
 The **Dynamics 365 HR Integration to URS** app must be installed as a prerequisite.
 For more information and installation instructions, see [Human resources to bookable resource integration](/dynamics365/human-resources/hr-admin-integration-hr-rm).

-After installation and configuration, the Worker (cdm\_workers) Dual-write map should be installed and have a status of **Running**.
+After installation and configuration, the Worker (cdm\_workers) dual-write map should be installed and have a status of **Running**.
 A new field on the bookable resource is available to map workers to bookable resources.
 Bookable resources must also be newly created or updated manually to have workers linked to them.

 > [!IMPORTANT]
 > The **Dynamics 365 HR Integration to URS** app makes the **Worker** field editable when a new bookable resource is created.
 The **Worker** field isn't editable later.